 - The principles of Right Person, Right Support at the Right Time is embedded in the decision making through the Youth Engagement Service.
 This principle must continue to be the driver of decisions and become the default position across more services. - The report identifies the number of independent Return Home Interviews offered and accepted.
-Securing more IRI's remains a priority and together with securing those IRI's comes the requirement to ensure quality and value is maximised. - The Service Managers are increasing focus on statutory visit compliance to improve the performance.
-Regular performance meetings are held within the service to ensure that we can improve our performance. - The Youth Engagement Service has developed a recording system to enable a more nuanced understanding of IRI outcomes.
-This recording is intended to inform discussion about how more productive and informative data might be able to be created regarding both the allocation of and outcomes of IRI's. - Independent Reviewing Officers to continue to liaise closely with Social Workers and the Children's Rights team to ensure that children are enabled to participate in their Reviews and that their voice is heard.
-IROs are linked to social work teams and area clusters to share updates about services and highlight any themes and issues that maybe/could contribute to delay. - Children's Rights Service have liaised closely with IRO Service and have relaunched updated online versions of Children's consultation documents for Looked After Reviews.
-These include children's consultation and feedback forms for Reviews and an Information about Reviews 'Booklet', for two ranges.
-These have been distributed to the social work teams to be shared with children and young people when they first come into care.
-The aim is to help children and young people gain understanding of what a Review meeting is, what they can expect, why it is important that their views are heard, the different ways they can make sure this happens, and to encourage improved participation of children and young people in their reviews.
+Securing more IRI's remains a priority and together with securing those IRI's comes the requirement to ensure quality and value is maximised. - The Service Managers to continue to provide oversight of statutory visit compliance through the weekly performance meetings that are held within the service. - The Youth Engagement Service has developed a recording system to enable a more nuanced understanding of IRI outcomes.
+This recording is intended to inform discussion about how more productive and informative data might be able to be created regarding both the allocation of and outcomes of IRI's. - Independent Reviewing Officers to continue to liaise closely with Social Workers and the Children's Rights team to ensure that children are enabled to participate in their Reviews, and that their voice is heard.
+In the current situation where Covid restrictions have been removed, the IRO Service is working towards giving every child the opportunity for in person Review Meeting and visit if this what they indicate they would like. - Children's Rights Service have liaised closely with IRO Service and have relaunched updated online versions of Children's consultation documents for Looked After Reviews, and Evaluation forms for children to complete about their Reviews.
+The aim is to help children and young people gain understanding of what a Review meeting is, what they can expect, why it is important that their views are heard, the different ways they can make sure this happens, and to encourage improved participation of children and young people in their reviews. - With others capture children's voices and experiences, and support young people's participation to inform service development. - Introduce improved quality assurance mechanisms to support the development of the Children's Rights Service and the team, and bench mark the service against the new Advocacy Standards which are due to be published imminently.